Merlin (bird): Ecology

 The merlin will readily take prey that is flushed by other causes, and can for example be seen tagging along sharp-shinned hawks (Accipiter striatus) to catch birds that escape from this ambush predator into the open air.
 It is quite unafraid, and will readily attack anything that moves conspicuously.
 Merlins have even been observed trying to "catch" automobiles and trains, and to feed on captive birds such as those snared in the mist nets used by ornithologists.
 Even under adverse conditions, one in 20 targets is usually caught, and under good conditions almost every other attack will be successful.
 Sometimes, merlins cache food to eat it later.

 In particular during the breeding season, most of the prey are smallish birds weighing 10–40 g.
-Almost any such species will be taken, with local preferences for whatever is most abundant—be it larks (Alaudidae), pipits (Anthus), finches (Fringillidae), house sparrows (Passer domesticus), other Old World sparrows (Passeridae), northern wheatears (Oenanthe oenanthe), true thrushes (Turdus), kinglets (Regulidae) or buntings (Emberiza)—and inexperienced yearlings always a favorite.
+Almost any such species will be taken, with local preferences for whatever is most abundant—be it larks (Alaudidae), pipits (Anthus), finches (Fringillidae), house sparrows (Passer domesticus), other Old World sparrows (Passeridae), northern wheatears (Oenanthe oenanthe), thrushes (Turdus), kinglets (Regulidae) or buntings (Emberiza)—and inexperienced yearlings always a favorite.
 Smaller birds will generally avoid a hunting merlin if possible.
 In the Cayman Islands (where it only occurs in winter), bananaquits were noted to die of an apparent heart attack or stroke, without being physically harmed, when a merlin went at them and they could not escape.

-Larger birds (e.g. sandpipers, flickers, other woodpeckers, ptarmigan, other grouse, ducks and even rock pigeons as heavy as the merlin itself) and other animals—insects (especially dragonflies, moths, grasshoppers, butterflies and beetlesFerguson-Lees, J. & Christie, D.A. & Franklin, K. & Mead, D. & Burton, P..
-(2001).
-Raptors of the world.
-Helm Identification Guides.), small mammals, (especially bats, shrews, rabbits, voles, lemmings and other small rodents) reptiles (such as lizards and snakes) and amphibians—complement its diet.
+Larger birds (e.g. sandpipers, flickers, other woodpeckers, ptarmigan, other grouse, ducks and even rock doves as heavy as the merlin itself) and other animals—insects (especially dragonflies, moths, grasshoppers, butterflies and beetles), small mammals, (especially bats, shrews, rabbits, voles, lemmings and other small rodents) reptiles (such as lizards and snakes) and amphibians—complement its diet.
 These are more important outside the breeding season, when they can make up a considerable part of the merlin's diet.
 But for example in Norway, while small birds are certainly the breeding merlin's staple food, exceptional breeding success seems to require an abundance of Microtus voles.

 Corvids are the primary threat to eggs and nestlings.
 Adult merlins may be preyed on by larger raptors, especially peregrine falcons (F. peregrinus), eagle-owls (e.g., great horned owl, Bubo virginianus), and larger Accipiter hawks (e.g., northern goshawk, A. gentilis).
 In general however, carnivorous birds avoid merlins due to their aggressiveness and agility.
 Their desire to drive larger raptors away from their territory is so pronounced that it is an identifying characteristic.
 Quoting from one popular raptor watching reference, "An observer may use this aggressive tendency for identification purposes and as a means of detection.
 High-flying merlins often betray themselves and distinguish themselves because they are vigorously harassing another raptor (even ones as large as the Golden Eagle)."